H.R. 7871: MVP Act

 Another important piece is legal protection.
 The bill creates a statutory exception under the Anti-Kickback Statute for remuneration from a manufacturer, or a third party acting on the manufacturer's behalf, to a State under a value-based purchasing arrangement when a patient fails to achieve defined outcomes.
 That could reduce legal risk for these contracts.
 Finally, the Government Accountability Office, through the Comptroller General, would have to study the effects on patient access, socioeconomic disparities, the Medicaid drug rebate program, the 340B program, Medicare Part B, State Medicaid spending, and drug prices in non-participating States, with a report due to Congress by June 30, 2029.

-What does H.R.
-7871 do?
+What H.R.
+7871 actually does.

 Multiple Medicaid best prices for one drug